 Transfarency does what it says on the can — gives you a plane ticket from one place to another at the exact sticker price that you see on the website, without tacking on bag fees and other hidden extras that can make budgeting a vacation so frustrating.
 By leaning into this one simple message on every website, social media account, and even printed napkin, Southwest has inundated travelers with the idea that they’ll get a better, more honest experience by flying Southwest.

-The practice is called integrated marketing, and it’s a crucial part of any modern business’s marketing strategy.
 By integrating your branding, marketing campaigns, visuals, and messaging into a united front, you can avoid the pitfalls of an increasingly fragmented marketing landscape and stand out above your competition.
-Here’s what you need to know.

 What is Integrated Marketing?